Topological extension including quantum jump: Topological invariants

+For the sake of simplicity, we reconsider the sub-GBZ ($\kappa=1$) when the system exhibits both loss and gain.
+In this case, the sub-GBZ remains circular, with a radius $r$ of

-It can be seen that the difference of the loss and gain rate $\gamma_l-\gamma_g$ may affect the region of GBZ, though in the effective theory their sum $\gamma_l+\gamma_g$ contributes to the non-reciprocal terms in Eq. (\ref{eq:Heff}).
-Moreover, when $\kappa$ takes other values, the GBZ may no longer be a circle.
-In these cases, the jumping terms can not be safely neglected, which is different from the circumstance that when there is only loss.
-In Fig. \ref{Fig:gainzak} We display the zak phase for the case when the system has both gain and loss (red solid line), and we also plot when the jumping terms are completely neglected (the black dashed line) as a comparison.
-The transition points are at $\pm\sqrt{t_2^2+((\gamma_l-\gamma_g)/2)^2}$, which is different from the no jumping case, and also demonstrates the necessity of our scheme.
+At this juncture, the radius of GBZ relies on the difference between loss and gain rate $\gamma_l-\gamma_g$, rather than their summation $\gamma_l+\gamma_g$ \footnote{As in Sec. \ref{sec:GBZ_NH}, by taking $\gamma\rightarrow\gamma_l+\gamma_g$, apparently the radius of \text{GBZ} depends on the summation of $\gamma_l$ and $\gamma_g$.}.
+Furthermore, when $\kappa$ takes other values, the GBZ may deviate from being a perfect circle.
+In these cases, the jumping terms can not be safely neglected, which differs from the circumstance when there is only loss.

+In Fig. \ref{Fig:gainZak}, we illustrate the Zak phase when the system is subject to loss and gain simultaneously (red solid line).
+Additionally, for comparison, we also provide a plot of the results when the jumping terms are entirely neglected (black dashed line).
+The transition points are at $\pm\sqrt{t_2^2+((\gamma_l-\gamma_g)/2)^2}$, which is different from the no jumping case.
+This also demonstrates the necessity of our approach.

-To summarize, the effect of quantum jumping events in the system needs to be carefully examined and may significantly affect the conclusions in effective non-Hermitian systems, our scheme can help to solve this problem to some extent.
+To summarize, the effect of quantum jumping events in the system needs to be carefully examined and may significantly affect the conclusions in effective NH theory.
+In light of this, our proposed approach has demonstrated its effectiveness and can be instrumental in tackling this issue.